patchgirl/patchgirl/README.md

 📦 Desktop app

-Install a desktop app (Windows, Linux, MacOS) so you can use PatchGirl.
+Install a desktop app (Only Linux at the moment) so you can use PatchGirl locally.
 This is useful if you want to:
 - Use PatchGirl without internet access
 - Call localhost url (This would also solve browser CORS restriction)
 - Have faster request execution (no round trip to a remote server, everything is done on your computer)